yiisoft/db/docs/en/query/from.md

 $query->from('{{public.%user}} u, {{public.%post}} p');
 ```

+> Tip: Prefer the array format since it leaves less space for mistakes and is cleaner overall.

 If you're using the array format, you can also use the array keys to specify the table aliases, like the following.